alces/essentia-et-accidentia/articles/drafts/pythonic_way_to_write_playbooks.md

 ---
 ![](http://uploads6.wikiart.org/images/gustave-dore/don-quixote-11.jpg)

-From a technical point of view, Ansible playbooks are YAML files with variable substitutions implemeted via Jinja2 templates.
-In case of you want to make some manipulations with this variables besides simple value sustitution, Jinja2 has support of some kind of functions called 'filters'.
+From a technical point of view, Ansible playbooks are YAML files with variables' substitutions implemeted via Jinja2 templates.
+In case of you want to make some manipulations with this variables besides simple values' sustitution, Jinja2 has support of some kind of functions called 'filters'.
 Syntax of their invocation reselmbles that for plain old shell pipes and described in details [here](http://jinja.pocoo.org/docs/dev/templates/#list-of-builtin-filters).
-But as long as jinja variables present Python objects, is also possible to manipulate with them using the experience you've gaining while programming in Python.
-The following article describes some of this Pythonic hacks available for Ansible playbook writer.
+But as long as Jinja2 variables present Python objects, it's also possible to manipulate with them using the experience you've gaining during writing scripts in Python.
+The following article describes some of this Pythonic hacks available for an Ansible playbook writer.

-In order to start from simple things, let's demonstrate that Ansible variables assigned to string values support the same methods Python **str** class has.
+In order to start from simple things, let's demonstrate that Ansible variables assigned to string values support the same methods Python **str** class does.
 For example, you can convert a string to the upper case:

 ```
   vars: